Hellstrike: Reformation

-When Bendix reshapes StormWatch, Hellstrike was attached to StormWatch Prime under Winter's command.
-StormWatch Prime was the unit devoted to deal with superhuman threats in hotwar situations.

-At some point, he began a relationship with Fahrenheit that they kept secret until Weatherman Battalion found out – it was contrary to regulations about fraternization between field officers.
-This was discovered when Battalion had to break into Hellstrike's quarters because neither he nor Lauren were responding to the radio calls.

-Hellstrike is one of the four super-powered beings slain during an attack by Xenomorphs on Skywatch in the WildC.A.T.s/Aliens crossover, along with Fahrenheit, Fuji, and others.
+When Henry Bendix reshapes StormWatch, Hellstrike joins StormWatch Prime, a unit devoted to dealing with superhuman threats.
+At some point, he began a relationship with Fahrenheit that they kept secret until Weatherman Battalion found out.
+Hellstrike was killed by Xenomorphs during the WildC.A.T.s/Aliens crossover, along with Fahrenheit, Fuji, and others.

 Rebirth

 Hellstrike and his other dead teammates return, partly detailed in the series Stormwatch: Post Human Division.
 The four play a support role to the PHD team, a compressed version of Stormwatch deeply affected by budget cuts.
 Hellstrike is featured in a flashback in issue #2 as Fahrenheit fondly recalls his assistance in a fight against the criminal known as 'The Walking Ghost'.
 Hellstrike later helps the PHD team escape the ice-encased precinct house they use as a headquarters.

-In the Stormwatch PHD issue of Wildstorm: Armageddon, it is suggested that Hellstrike and his dead teammates were saved by a possible future version of Jackson King.

 Hellstrike is seen rescuing humans in need in a post-apocalypse Earth.
 He is being pessimistic because the place they are evacuating the humans to is also suffering problems.

 The New 52

-In September 2011, The New 52 rebooted DC's continuity.
-In this new timeline, which merged the WildStorm and DC Universes, a version of Hellstrike having a different surname & ethnicity returns at the beginning of Jim Starlin's run (issue #19) of the third volume of Stormwatch.
-While not a member of the original team, Hellstrike appears as a member of the secondary group that forms after a time warp erases the original team from existence.
+In September 2011, The New 52 rebooted the continuity of the DC Comics universe.
+In this new timeline, which merged the WildStorm and DC Universes, Hellstrike is reintroduced as a member of the secondary group that forms after a time warp erases the original team from existence.

 Powers and abilities

 Hellstrike is a seedling (mutant), the people who were genetically affected by the Comet Effect of the 1960s.
-He is a living weapon of pure energy, what the scientist call a gaseous sentient posthuman entity.
-He can fire explosive plasma bolts, build a protective plasma shield and fly by means of his energy jet stream.
-Unfortunately, since one of his first missions, he has been bound to a containment suit that prevents him from dispersing.
+He is made of pure energy and can fire explosive plasma bolts, create plasma shields, and fly by means of his energy jet stream.
+In later appearances, Hellstrike uses a containment suit that prevents him from dispersing.
 Hellstrike is immune to telepathy due to being more energy in nature than human.

 Formerly a Scotland Yard inspector, he also proved to be a valuable asset in non-combat situation.
 Having operated initially in Northern Ireland, he is particularly good at counter-terrorism.